-Italy might stop hiring foreign museum directors.
-The head of Milan’s Brera hopes to leave his mark
+Italy wants to put Italians in top museum jobs.
+The chief of Milan’s Brera hopes to leave his mark

 “If somebody came here who actually gets it, which is an open question, if somebody understands what, in fact, I have done, it’s completely sustainable,’’ Bradburne told The Associated Press.
 “In fact, it costs less” to keep the projects he oversaw in place than to remove them.

 The museum reforms made by a previous left-wing Italian government brought seven foreign directors to Italian museums in 2015 and were widely celebrated as overdue progress.
-Another breakthrough allowed museums to keep the revenue they generated, which was a breakthrough.
+The reforms also allowed museums to keep the revenue they generated, which was an important breakthrough.

 But Bradburne thinks the changes did not go far enough.
 Museums were not given control in other areas, such as hiring and staffing.
 Bradburne set up an educational staff with a work-around, calling the team’s members “guards” on his organizational chart.